shsagir/play-area-sync/docs/remote-ssh-execution-pro.md

 ## Private repositories

-[Old Apps](app-old) offered a keygen hook to realize access to private Composer repos.
 With the Professional Apps you can create a new SSH keypair for your App, using the `keygen` command:

 ```bash
 ssh {{ssh-user}}@deploy.{{region}}.frbit.com keygen